Chiefs, Edwards-Helaire run away with 26-17 win over Bills

 Josh Allen finished 14 of 27 for 122 yards with touchdown passes to Stefon Diggs and Cole Beasley.

-In what was supposed to be a showdown of the NFL’s top passers, the Chiefs leaned on their running game to help keep the Allen-led Bills cooling their heels on the sideline.
+In what was supposed to be a showdown of the NFL’s top passers, the Chiefs kept the Allen-led Bills cooling their heels on the sideline.
+Kansas City had four drives of 10 plays or more and dominated time of possession by more than 15 minutes.

-The Chiefs dominated time of possession by more than 15 minutes, rushing 46 times — the most in eight seasons under coach Andy Reid — for 245 yards.
-It was the first time Kansas City topped 200 yards rushing since Mahmoes took over the starting job.

-The Chiefs, up 23-17, avoided a major scare when Buffalo’s Justin Zimmer stripped the ball from Edwards-Helaire at the Kansas City 30.
-The play was ruled a fumble on the field, but that call was overturned after replays showed Edwards-Helaire’s knee was down.
+Darrel Williams scored on a 13-yard run to cap a nearly eight-minute, 82-yard drive that put the Chiefs ahead 20-10 with 1:18 left in the third quarter.

 SOCIAL JUSTICE PROTESTS